VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: System Architecture

-The platform incorporates a built-in feedback system that allows for gathering opinions, ratings, or responses from users regarding the voting outcomes and experiences.
-This feedback can be used to assess the legitimacy and satisfaction of the voters with the voting outcomes and the processes involved.
+\textbf{Customizable and Seamless Feedback System.} Votelab supports a built-in feedback system for gathering user opinions, ratings, or responses regarding voting outcomes and experiences.
+This feedback can assess voters' satisfaction and the legitimacy of the voting processes.